4 Student Loan Repayment Options — and How to Choose the Right One for You

 How long is a typical student loan repayment?

 The typical student loan repayment period may vary from individual to individual.
-The standard repayment plan for federal loans is 10 years, but income-driven repayment plans or Direct Consolidation loans may have a longer term.
+The Standard Repayment Plan for federal loans is 10 years, but income-driven repayment plans or Direct Consolidation loans may have a term of up to 25 to 30 years.

 The repayment terms for private student loans vary by lender.